Safeguarding Biological Research.

 What we do

-Events
+Events and opportunities

 Collaborations

-It is an 8-week, fully funded research fellowship at Cambridge, UK, from January 26 - March 20, 2026.
+It was an 8-week, fully funded research fellowship at Cambridge, UK, from January 26 - March 20, 2026.

 Our aim is for fellows to work on concrete projects mitigating biosecurity risks, including those amplified by frontier AI.